 SHIP HEALTHCARE logo

-Human Resource Strategy
+Human Resources Strategy

-As a corporate group committed to “Creating Environments for Medical Professionals” we aim to meet the expectations of various stakeholders, ensure sustainable growth, and contribute to society.
+As a corporate group committed to “Creating environments for medical professionals,” we aim to meet the expectations of various stakeholders, ensure sustainable growth, and contribute to society.
 To support this mission, we foster workplaces where employees can thrive and develop sincere corporate activities.

-Human Resource Development Policy
+Human Resources Development Policy

 Shaping the Future of Talent